Application Process - Types of Events - Additional Permitting - Liability Insurance - Special Event Application

 |The most important detail of a parade is where you plan on Staging and De-staging your participants.
 Be mindful of the amount of space you will need at your staging area and how easily it will be for participants to ecit the area once they have traveled the parade route.
 Will you need police assistance for traffic control?
 If so, think of how many personnel you will need to help you.
 Also, be sure to note whether participants will be dispersing any itmes to the crowd, like candy and samll novelity items.|

-Organized running events can be difficult to plan due to traffic flow and other safety concerns.
+Organized walking or running events can be difficult to plan due to traffic flow and other safety concerns.
 When filling out your application, be mindful of the time of day and the route you are planning to take for your event.
 Be sure to include a detailed map of your route with your application.
 Noting where you may have watering stations or other stops on your route will help expedite approval of your permit.

 Use of Athletic Fields